 1. What remote working for architects look like in virtual architectural firms?

 If it were not for emerging technological advancements, we could say architects cannot work from home.
 However, when there’s a tool for everything that you do, remote work can be managed without a hitch.
 Examples of such tools are- Slack for collaboration, Zoom, or Microsoft Teams for video conferencing, BIM and CAD for designing with appropriate remote sharing facilities, project management tools for real-time updates on projects, and so on.

-Perhaps, it’s better to learn this with real-life scenarios of firms that were functioning remotely even before the outbreak.
-Here is the list of firms I will be covering in-depth:
+Perhaps, it’s better to learn this with real-life scenarios of architecture firms working remotely even before the outbreak.
+Here is the list of remote architecture firms I will be covering in-depth:

 Headquartered in California, and founded by Jennifer Kretschmer, this firm is a unique ‘virtual office’.
 Jennifer hired her first remote worker in 2005 and introduced remote work strategies into her firm 15 years back.
 The firm has taken this step towards green, sustainable environmental practice by ending car-commutes.

 Remote working for architects became a breeze in her firm.
 How?
 With the adoption of several tech tools for designing, video conferencing, file sharing, and communication.
 Apart from the tools, instilling trust in her workforce and setting work standards helped her sail through this transition.
 She believes self-motivation is the critical driver to get things done and take accountability.

 When it comes to communicating with the team, Jennifer has set some standard protocols.
 They have set-timings to reach out to the workers who are working in different time-zones and use Zoom, phone, or Podio to talk.